 What’s an easy, accessible way to get that surge of dopamine?
 Picking up your phone.
 So that’s just what your brain tells your body to do.

-The thing is, not every text, Facebook post, and Instagram picture will deliver the goods your brain is looking for.
+The thing is, not every text, Facebook post, and Instagram picture will deliver the goods your brain is looking for (unless, of course, it’s an Oddly Satisfying Instagram video).
 But we’re wired to work hard for these dopamine rewards, and will continue sifting through the mediocrity in the way to get there.

 Sometimes, we’ll even contribute to the reward system ourselves.